 It is highly recommended to use a recent Linux distribution for experimenting with libvata.
 A zip archive with the library is here.

-Or you can clone the git repository with the library.
+Or you can clone the git repository with the library (the repository is available on github).
 For this you need to have the git version control system installed.
 To clone the repository, run

 $ git clone git://github.com/ondrik/libvata.git